Amir Ghafour: National team

 He was invited to national team in 2011 and made his debut in the adult Iranian national team and participated in the Asian Championship, when Iran won inaugural gold medals.
 Ghafour debut national game as a fix player in 2012 Summer Olympics qualification with invitations Julio Velasco.
 Ghafour helped the Iran national team win the second gold medal Asian Championship in 2013 and was named Best Spiker in the tournament.
 Ghafour competed at the Rio 2016 Summer Olympics.
 He helped Iran to win a bronze medal in 2017 FIVB Volleyball Men's World Grand Champions Cup and Iran Best scorer with 90 point.

+In 2023, it's announced that Amir Ghafour ended his national team career.

 Clubs

 Amir Ghafour's career began in 2009, with the Barij Essence Kashan.
 He after 9 consecutive years played in different Iranian teams like Paykan Tehran, and in 2019 year move to Italian SuperLega.
 He after having played his first season in Italy with the Vero Volley Monza, joined to the Cucine Lube Civitanova.